Facts & Figures

 England, Orange, Perricoota, Riverina, Shoalhaven Coast, Southern

 Highlands, Tumbarumba.
-(The Murray Darling and Swan Hill wine regions also cross in to NSW, making 16 wine regions in total)
+(The Murray Darling and Swan Hill wine regions also cross in to NSW, making 16 wine regions in total) - NSW is home to 5 of Australia’s 20 oldest wine companies and/or

 continuously operating wine brands: Wyndham Estate 1828; Lindemans 1843;